Entropy production bounds for systems running computer programs

-The initial state of the program is given by the random variable $X_0$, with values $\x_0 \in \X_\A$.
-As noted earlier, input variables are freshly sampled from $p_{\IN}$ at the start of each run.
-Special variables—such as flags, loop counters, and the program counter—are initialized to fixed values (e.g., the program counter begins at 0).
-Let $\x_{sp}$ denote the joint state of these special variables.
-All other internal (non-input) variables are assumed to retain the values they had at the end of the previous execution.
-Let $p_{\nin}$ be the marginal distribution over these non-input variables from the previous run.
+Let $\x_{in}$, $\x_{sp}$, and $\x_{nin}$ denote the joint state of input variables, special variables, and non-input variables that are not special, respectively.
+Let $X_0$ be the random variable representing the initial state of the program and let $X_i$ be the random variable representing the program state after $i^{th}$-iteration of the associated RASP machine.
+Specifically, let $X_{n}$ be the random variable representing the program state after the program halts.
+We assume that the input variables are freshly sampled from $p_{\IN}$ at the start of each run.
+Special variables--such as flags, loop counters, and the program counter--are initialized to fixed values.
+All the other internal (non-input) variables, $\x_{nin}$, are assumed to retain the values they had at the end of the previous execution.
+Let $p_{\nin}$ be the marginal distribution over these non-input variables from the previous run, i.e,. $p_{\nin}(\x_{nin}) = \sum_{\x_{\IN}, \x_{\mathrm{sp}}}p_{X_n}(\x)$, where $\x$ is the joint state of {\it all} variables.
 Thus, the initial joint distribution over the full program state is:

 where $\delta_{X_{sp}}(x_{sp})$ is the Kronecker delta, ensuring that the special variables are set to their predefined initial states with probability 1.